Berlin-Hamster-Single-Cell-Consortium/Live-attenuated-vaccine-strategy-confers-superior-mucosal-and-systemic-immunity-to-SARS-CoV-2/README.md

 Step 4 - After filtering, samples are processed using the SCT/integrate workflow, see folder Step4_filter_integrate.

 Step 5 - Cell types are again annotated, yielding the Seurat objects used for the analysis in the preprint (folder Step5_annotate).
 These objects are also available on GEO (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE200596).

+For the analysis in figure 4 I-K (folder Fig4IJK_and_S15), T cells from lung samples from experiment 2 were extracted from the respective Seurat object.
+For the other plots in the manuscript, see folder Figures_Plots